bettermathematics/bettermathematics.github.io/_sections/start/covid.md

 year: start
 title: 2.
 COVID Resources
 ---
 - [Scottish Government - Coronavirus in Scotland](https://www.gov.scot/coronavirus-covid-19/)<br/> In general, make sure you are reading sources that are specific to Scotland rather than the UK in general, as sometimes there are different rules for the rest of the UK.
-Please refer, in particular, to [new guidance](https://www.gov.scot/publications/coronavirus-covid-19-phase-3-staying-safe-and-protecting-others/pages/overview/) released on 22nd September and updated on 6th October with more [specific guidance for students](https://www.gov.scot/publications/coronavirus-covid-19-what-you-can-and-cannot-do/pages/students).
   <details>
     <summary data-open="(click here for key quotes from student guidance)" data-close="(collapse)"></summary>
     <blockquote>